hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 ## A useful example

 Now that we understand the basics of variables and positional parameters how can we make them work for us?
 One of the best ways to do this is when writing a shell script.
-A shell script is a "shell script that embeds a system command or utility, that saves a set of parameters passed to to that command."
+A shell script is a "script that embeds a system command or utility, that saves a set of parameters passed to to that command."

 As an example lets say that I want to add read groups to a series of bam files.
 Each bam file is one sample that I have sequenced and I need to add read groups to them all.
 Here is an example of my command for sample M1.